 Creating conditions for positive change

-Supporting children and families in a way that creates conditions for positive change, Life Without Barriers uses the CARE model, which was developed at the Residential Child Care Project at Cornell University, to guide our work with children and their families.
-This evidence-based, trauma-informed model:
+Supporting children and families in a way that creates conditions for positive change, Life Without Barriers uses the CARE model, which was developed at the Residential Child Care Project at Cornell University.
+Guiding our work with children and families, this evidence-based, trauma-informed model:

 - Influences the way we think about children.
 It focuses on our relationships to help children build new competencies and guides our interactions with children and their families.